a-wf/demo-stock-handler/README.md

 ### REST

-The REST design can be see with the openapi.yaml file or by running the api application in `NODE_ENV=development` mode, on `/rest-api-doc` endpoint.
+The REST design can be see with the openapi.yaml file or by running the api application in `development` mode, on `/rest-api-doc` endpoint.

+run command: `NODE_ENV="development" API_TYPE="rest" yarn dev"

+All commands are secured by apiKey (if provided) and admin commands have additional additional security access basic authentication.

-Note: we cannot use POST commands to increase or decrease already registered/holded product.
+**Note**: we cannot use POST commands to increase or decrease already registered/holded product.
 Have to use PATCH commands.

 ### Graphql

 The trends (https://www.npmtrends.com/apollo-server-vs-express-graphql-vs-graphql-yoga-vs-prisma-vs-apollo-server-express) suggest to use apollo-server-express.
 So I chose this module instead of express-graphql (I know it is a very good one too, I used for my personal project and I want to discover new tech).

+The Graphql design can be see in `src/api-graphql` folder or by running the api application in `development` mode, on `/graphql` endpoint.

+run command: `NODE_ENV="development" API_TYPE="graphql" yarn dev"

+**Note**: this Graphql API is not the mirror of the REST API, It has more commands, for instance for getting user account data.

+All commands are secured by apyKey (if provided) and admin commands have additional security access with token.

+_Note_: there is a `openapi-to-graphql` module (see https://www.npmjs.com/package/openapi-to-graphql) that can easly convert an openapi doc into a graphql schema and then build api server with `express-graphql`.
+But it not the purpose of this project.

 ## Datamodel Design